ebo-arcadia/ebo-lee.github.io/database.md

 # Object

+## database
+- know the commonly used types of database
+- know the features, advantages and disadvantages of each database type
+- able to list common use cases for each type of database type
+- able to use tools to create, maintain, and use of database objects

+## materialized view and view
 - understand what view is conceptually
 - know what problems using view solve
 - know what problems using materialized view solve